okerekechinweotito/quiz-app/README.md

-# This is my personal portfolio site
+# Quiz App - Test your Knowledge with general questions

-# 🌐 Live @ www.okereke.dev
+# 🌐 Live @ www.quiz.okereke.dev

 ## Copyright (c) 2021 Okereke Chinweotito
 ## The code and media present in this repository remains an intellectual property of Okereke Chinweotito and therefore cannot be copied, modified, redistributed, sublicenced or used as a template without due permission from the author